Homepage | Shop Spices & Herbs | Recipes & More | About Us

 Who can tell the difference anyway?

-While Americans enjoy cinnamon buns coated in cassia (which includes the aromatic and popular Saigon Cinnamon or Vietnamese Cinnamon), across the border, Mexicans are enjoying the real spice in many of their local dishes and sweets - the best one, a perfect match of chocolate and Ceylon cinnamon.
+While Americans add in cassia by the spoonful in breakfast and dessert dishes, across the border, Mexicans enjoy Ceylon cinnamon in many of their local dishes and sweets - the best one, a perfect match of chocolate and Ceylon cinnamon.

 oatmeal cinnamon pancake recipe